 9th century: Isma’ilis in Yemen sends missionaries to North Africa, and are able to form a base in Tunisia.
 They acquire many supporters and develop into a strong political force.

 909: Ubayd Allah proclaims himself caliph of the Muslim world, in opposition to the Sunni caliph of Baghdad.

 913: Military campaign against Egypt, but is defeated.

 919: A second military campaign against Egypt, but this is also defeated.

-925: A third campaign against Egypt, but without more success than the two previous ones.
+925: The third campaign against Egypt, but without more success than the two previous ones.

 920: A new Tunisian capital, Mahdia, is founded.

-969: Fatimid troops conquer northern Egypt, and founding a new capital, Cairo, right north of the old, Fustat.
+969: Fatimid troops conquer northern Egypt, and found a new capital, Cairo, right north of the old, Fustat.

 970: The al-Azhar mosque is founded, and becomes the main learning institution of the Muslim world.

 1016: Caliph al-Hakim declares himself the earthly incarnation of God.
 From him, the Druze would derive their religion.